DATA-DOG/symfony-force/README.md

 ### Binaries
 Application installs some convenient binary executables on composer install|update hooks.

-#### Webserver
-**webserver** - start|restart|stop webserver based on environment. **bin/webserver start prod** will start php internal webserver listening on port **5550** in production environment.

-    bin/webserver restart dev

-Would restart webserver on the same port, but for the dev environment.
-It is convenient, because you do not need to configure nginx or apache for development use.

 #### Reload
 **reload** - reloads your application datasources in the order: drop database(if available), create database, run migrations, load fixtures, clear and warmup cache.
 These binaries are located in **src/AppBundle/Resources/bin** and may be adapted